SamuelTull/Codeforces/README.md

 Square grid, NxN: S[i][j];S[j][n - i - 1]; S[n - i - 1][n - j - 1]; S[n - j - 1][i];

 ### Round 918 (1915F)-  Ordered_set
+Leetcode 122, used for keeping track of first k items in a moving window, for multiset, used pair<num,idx> so no issues.
 Count number of intervals entirely within another interval: that is to count the number of pairs of intervals [a1,b1], [a2,b2] such that a1 < a2 < b2 < b1.
 ```
 Initialise list A = [], int ans = 0